magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap.Native/MLThreadDispatch/UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.DispatchNoPayload.md

 ###  DispatchNoPayload {#functions-dispatchnopayload}

-Initializes a new instance of the DispatchNoPayload class with the supplied callback.
+Initializes a new instance of the DispatchNoPayload class with the supplied callback

 ```csharp
 public DispatchNoPayload(